-We hope you are all safe and well during these challenging times.
-Is the novelty of home schooling is wearing off?
-Maybe you cannot tell if it is Wednesday or Saturday anymore and that every day feels like Groundhog Day, following the same schedule.
+We hope you are all safe and well during these extraordinary times.
+Maybe you cannot tell if it is Tuesday or Thursday anymore and that every day feels like Groundhog Day, following the same schedule.
 We are not denying having the structure and routine is helpful, but sometimes it is good to mix things up to stop feeling like every day is the same.
 Here are a few exercises which can add some variety to your new normal.
 You can start out with Swimming Practice at Home Part 1 & Part 2 if you have not seen them yet.

-Breaststroke is considered the most technical stroke in swimming, but we introduce it to young swimmers as soon as they can swim on front and back short distance.
+Breaststroke is considered the most technical stroke in swimming, but we introduce it to young swimmers as soon as they can swim on the front and back for a short distance.
 The success of breaststroke all depends on the kicks, so it is vital to take time to master this.

 We will break this down, so that it is easy to follow.
-It is best to do these drills out of the pool first, so we have a perfect opportunity during the lock down!
+It is best to do these drills out of the pool first, so we have a perfect opportunity whilst pools are still closed!

 Children learn to have ‘pointed toes’ when doing flutter kicks on their front and back in a pool.
 For breaststroke kicking, they will need learn to flex their toes as much as possible.
 Often children do not understand if coaches tell them to ‘turn out toes’ or ‘flex toes’, so let’s call these ‘duck feet’ instead!
 Get your child to sit on a chair and stretch their legs first, making sure feet are touching together.
 Lift all toes towards the ceiling then open to the side, creating V shape with heels together.
 These are your duck feet.
 Ask them to walk around with duck feet, so that they have full understanding of the shape they need to create.